UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 **Sequence Length Distribution** This shows the distributions of sequence lengths in our data.
 Here we have sequences that are all the same lengths, however if the length of your reads is vital (e.g. smallRNA data), then this can also be an informative plot.

 **Sequence Duplication Levels** This plot shows about what you’d expect from a typical NGS experiment.
-There are a few duplicated sequences (rRNA, highly expressed genes etc.) and lots of unique sequences represented the diverse transcriptome.
+There are few to no duplicated sequences (rRNA, highly expressed genes etc.) and lots of unique sequences represented the diverse transcriptome.
 This is only calculated on a small sample of the library for computational efficiency and is just to give a rough guide if anything unusual stands out.

 **Overrepresented Sequences** Here we can see any sequence which are more abundant than would be expected.
 Sometimes you'll see sequences here that match the adapters used, or you may see highly expressed genes here.